conorpp/btproxy/README.md

 ### Dependencies

 - Need at least 1 Bluetooth card (either USB or internal).
-- Need to be running Linux, another *nix, or OS X.
+- Need to be running Linux or another *nix.
 - BlueZ 4

 For a debian system, run